Lettuce

 Harvest & Storage

-• While picking individual leaves helps extend the season somewhat, all eventually become bitter as they begin to bolt
+• While picking individual leaves may help extend the season, all eventually become bitter as they begin to bolt.
+Check daily for leaves that are ready for harvest.

 What is pelleted seed?